SilentYeti/ntm-cleanroom/README.md

    - a proper tagged release (`v<version from pakku.json>`), skipped if that tag already exists — bump the version in `pakku.json` to cut a new one.

-### Required repo secret

-- `CURSEFORGE_API_KEY` — a CurseForge Core API key, needed because this pack pulls mods from both CurseForge and Modrinth.
-Get one from the [CurseForge Console](https://console.curseforge.com/) and add it under **Settings → Secrets and variables → Actions**.

 ## Building locally

 ```sh